 I wanted to be honest, but how can you tell someone nicely that their illness ruined your childhood?
 That you spent hours at the library after school “doing homework” so you could avoid your home?
 That you were afraid to enter your lounge where your dad, in a trance-like state that could easily turn to mindless fury with one tiny misstep, locked himself in there for days on end.
 That you worried above all else that he would starve while he was trapped in his own mind because the meals your mom put out for him went in the bin nine times out of ten.

 I love my dad and I always have, but it was easy to lose sight of that when he appeared to be the centre of everything that went wrong in our lives.
-To an adolescent already struggling with all the things that teenagers struggle with, and having no real support network, a man struggling with a mental illness can seem like a monster.
+To an adolescent already struggling with all the things that teenagers struggle with, and having no real support network, a man suffering from a mental illness can seem like a monster.

 There was very little literature about this or other mental illnesses back then.
 We didn’t have access to the internet and had no idea how to educate ourselves.
 We didn’t know that the medications popular for anxiety and depression (Seroxat, in particular) could prove fatal.
 And people didn’t talk about it so we were alone in a sea of sufferers.